danielckv/dynamic-mcp-agent-networks/README.md

 # dynamic-mcp-agent-networks

-A powerful cross-platform agent that automatically discovers and monitors network services in your infrastructure.
-This tool scans your network for APIs, endpoints, logs, and other services, then generates MCP (Model Context Protocol) connectors for seamless integration with your monitoring systems.
+This tool scans your network for APIs, endpoints, logs, and other services, then generates MCP (Model Context Protocol) connectors for seamless integration with other providers.
+The tool is running locally on the host's machine to lookup for any kind of endpoints/APIs that could be part of the user's service solution.

 ## Key Features